 Brainstem: trouble swallowing, vertigo, ringing in the ears, double vision, trouble with balance, decreased level of consciousness.

-Patients often find it difficult to describe their aura symptoms.
-One or more aura symptoms may spread gradually over 5 minutes or 2 or more occur one after the other.
-Each aura symptom lasts between 5-60 minutes.
-The aura is typically followed by a headache within 60 minutes.
-Visual aura is the most common type of aura occurring in +90% of migraine patients that have aura.
-Pins and needles moving slowly from one point, which affects one side of the body, face or tongue.
+Visual aura is the most common and occurs in more than 90% of migraine patients that have aura.
+Pins and needs in the body, face or tongue may also occur.
 Many people who have migraine with aura may also have migraines without aura.
-Premonitory symptoms may begin hours or a day or two before the other symptoms of a migraine which include: neck stiffness, sensitivity to light and or sound, nausea, blurred vision, yawning.
+Pre-migraine symptoms may begin hours or a day or two before the other symptoms of a migraine which include: neck stiffness, sensitivity to light and or sound, nausea, blurred vision, yawning.
 These are not considered to be part of the aura symptoms.
-Cerebral blood flow has been shown to decrease in the cortex (outer portion of the brain) before or with onset of aura.
-Blood flow reduction usually starts at the back and then spreads to the front over several hours.

 Migraine without Aura: